1bardesign/ferris-examples/readme.md

 ## Game

-- tbd, but some kind of infinite platformer is probable
+- tbd, but some kind of infinite procgen platformer is probable
 - or zelda-like?

 # Caveats